Single vs. Multiple Branches in DeepONet and S-DeepONet: Network Architecture Follows Coupling in Multiphysics Systems: Results

 where

-$Q$ is an activation energy constant in ($K$) defined as activation energy in (J/mol) over gas constant (J/molK), (MPa) is Von Mises effective stress, empirical functions $f_1$, $f_2$, $f_3$, and $f_c$ depend on absolute temperature (K), and \%C is carbon content (weight percent) representing steel grade (composition).
-Another constitutive model, the so-called Zhu power law model \cite{zhu1996coupled}, not shown here, was devised to simulate the delta ferrite phase with a relatively higher creep rate and weaker than the austenite phase and is applied in the solid whenever the delta-ferrite's volume fraction is more than 10\%, to approximate the dominating influence of the very high-creep rates in the delta-ferrite phase of mixed-phase structures on the net mechanical behavior.
+$Q$ is an activation energy constant in ($K$) defined as activation energy in ($Jmol^{-1}$) over gas constant ($Jmol^{-1}K^{-1}$), $\bar{\sigma}$ is Von Mises effective stress (MPa), empirical functions $f_1$, $f_2$, $f_3$, and $f_c$ depend on absolute temperature (K), and \%C is carbon content (weight percent) representing steel grade (composition).
+Another constitutive model, the so-called Zhu power law model \cite{zhu1996coupled} was devised to simulate the delta ferrite phase with a relatively higher creep rate and weaker than the austenite phase and is applied in the solid whenever the delta-ferrite's volume fraction is more than 10\%, to approximate the dominating influence of the very high-creep rates in the delta-ferrite phase of mixed-phase structures on the net mechanical behavior.
 This work applies the elastic-perfectly-plastic constitutive model with small yield stress above the solidus temperature $T_{\text{sol}}$ to enforce negligible strength in those volatile zones.
-The highly nonlinear constitutive visco-plastic austenite or delta-ferrite models are efficiently integrated at the integration points in the UMAT subroutine \cite{koric2006efficient} and linked with Abaqus \cite{abaqus2022} implicit finite element analysis (FEA) software, which in turn solves the coupled thermo-mechanical governing Equations \ref{eq:1} and \ref{eq:2} by the implicit nonlinear finite element solution methodology.
-The phase fraction and temperature-dependent material properties calculations for the low carbon steel grade chosen for this work with 0.09 wt\%C, with solidus and liquidus temperatures $T_{\text{sol}}=1480.0 ^\circ$C and $T_{\text{liq}} = 1520.7 ^{\circ}$C are also an integral part of the UMAT subroutine, and more details about this robust multiphysics model can be found in \cite{zappulla2020multiphysics}.
-When subjected to thermal loading, generalized plane strain conditions can effectively restore a complete three-dimensional stress state in long objects, such as the continuous caster on the left side of Figure \ref{fig:1}, which has a significant length and width.
-The slice domain in Figure \ref{fig:1} moves down the mold at casting velocity in a Lagrangian frame of reference.
+The highly nonlinear constitutive visco-plastic austenite or delta-ferrite models are efficiently integrated at the integration points in the UMAT subroutine \cite{koric2006efficient} and linked with Abaqus \cite{abaqus2022} implicit finite element analysis (FEA) software.